MolBIFFM/diana/README.md

   }
 }
 ```
-The modification-specific conversion that a measurement range refers to.
-It
+The modification-specific statistic that a specified measurement range refers
-defaults to the binary logarithm of a measurement for `null` but can be set to
+to.
+It defaults to the binary logarithm of a measurement for `null` but can be
-`"log10"`, `"percentile"`, `"quantile"` or `"ratio"`, `"standard score"`,
+set to `"log10"`, `"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`,
 computed with respect to the distribution of a particular modification at a
 particular time of measurement across the protein-protein interaction network,
 if applicable.